GiantFurnace/Cuda-FT-Saliency-Algorithm/README.md

 ## 1. Abstract

-Defect Detecting With Cuda project is an open source software  based on opencv-3.3.0 library and cuda-8.0 in nvidia, which focus on surface defect inspection with salience algorithm.
+Defect Detecting With Cuda project is an open source software  based on opencv-3.3.0 library and cuda-8.0 in nvidia, which focus on surface defect inspection with saliency filter.
+introduction about saliency .[https://en.wikipedia.org/wiki/Salience_(neuroscience)](https://en.wikipedia.org/wiki/Salience_(neuroscience))<br />

 ## 2. Usage
 ### Compiled opencv-3.3.0 with cuda using CMake, CUDA8.0 in ubuntu 16.04